StudioFuel/simplemodal-contact-form/readme.txt

 	<?php endif; ?>

 c) If your contact link is generated using `wp_page_menu()` or `wp_list_pages()`, you can enter the contact link title in the SMCF Options under "Contact Link Title" and SMCF will automatically attempt to add the smcf-link class for that link.

+d) If you are using the WordPress Menus (Admin > Appearance > Menus) feature, you'll need to perform the following steps to manually add the necessary CSS class to the Menu item that you want to trigger SimpleModal Contact Form:

+1. On the Menus screen, click the 'Screen Options' link on the top right.
+In the "drop down", select 'CSS Classes' under 'Show advanced menu properties'.
+2. Now, for the link you want to use to trigger SimpleModal Contact Form, enter `smcf-link` under 'CSS Classes (optional)'.
+3. That Menu item should trigger SimpleModal Contact Form when clicked!

 == Frequently Asked Questions ==